crtclmmnt/crtclmmnt.github.io/index.md

 ---

 <br>
-No matter your experience level, regardless of your goals, cultivating a meditation practice can help you do things and stuff.
+No matter your experience level, regardless of your goals, cultivating a meditation practice with the help of a teacher can help you develop more stability, clarity, and inner peace.
 Ready to get started?

 **[Fill out the interest form](https://forms.gle/your-form-link)**